 - Replace

-varwithletandconstto avoid scoping issues. - Leverage
+varwithletandconstto avoid scoping issues. - Use

 async/awaitfor asynchronous operations. - Use functional methods like